BenEllefson/Final-Project-Brick-Breaker-Game/Prompts.md

 Debugging prompt:
 The ball is not bouncing off of the brick when a collision is supposed to happen and flying through the brick not registering, likely due to the models collision handling process.
 Reinforce those ideas and have a test in the Model tester reflect those changes.

+The AI then added many lines of code centered around the collision functions and private voids in the gameModel.
+It also added a testcollisionbehavior() to the model tester so that could be monitored